If you’re starting a limited liability company (LLC), you’ll need to elect a registered agent.

-You can form your LLC online at the DC.gov Department of Consumer and Regulatory Affairs website ($220 filing fee required).
+You can form your LLC online at the DC.gov Department of Licensing and Consumer Protection website ($99 filing fee required).
 Your registered agent’s name and contact information will be requested when you file your LLC’s Articles of Organization under the registered agent section online:

 Electing a Registered Agent by Mail

-To form your LLC by mail, download the Articles of Organization ($220 filing fee required) form, fill out the required fields, and submit a physical copy to the District of Columbia Department of Consumer and Regulatory Affairs.
+To form your LLC by mail, download the Articles of Organization ($99 filing fee required) form, fill out the required fields, and submit a physical copy to the District of Columbia Department of Licensing and Consumer Protection.
 You’ll be asked to provide your registered Agent’s information in the third section of page 2:

 How Do I Change My Registered Agent In DC?